evgenyneu/FortranFromPython/README.md

 ## Generate Python module from Fortran code

-Change to the `fortran` and build a Python extension module from fortran code:
+Change to the `fortran` directory and build a Python extension module:

 ```
 f2py -c -m add_two_numbers add_two_numbers.f90
 ```

+## Run Fortran code from Python

 It will generate a module file.
 To check that it is working, open python console from the `fortran` directory: